williams2588/GettingAndCleaningDataProject/README.md

 GettingAndCleaningDataProject
 =============================

-Repository for Getting and Cleaning Data project files
+Repository for project files used in the Getting and Cleaning Data course taught by Jeff Leek, PhD on Coursera.